trainart/linux3/3-5-Mailserver.md

 ## Mail client configuration

-Make changes in DNS configuration to have additional records for incoming and outgoing servers.
+Make changes in DNS configuration to have additional records for incoming and outgoing servers.<br>
 This helps for Mail client autoconfiguration.

 * Add `smtp.lt0x.am`  record